RobThree/2FACLIClient/README.md

     `2fa find -i /path/to/export.json -f <searchstring>`

+    You will be asked for the password used to encrypt the file in the previous step and will then be shown all accounts matching `<searchstring>` with the current TOTP code.

 Whenever new 2FA codes are added to LastPass Authenticator, simply download a new export and encrypt it again.

 ## Roadmap

 * Implement downloading export file in this tool so we no longer need to rely on a completely different environment (python) to be installed as well.

+## FAQ

+1. **Q: Why can't I pass the password as an argument like `2fa find -i /path/to/export.json -f <searchstring> --password supers3cret`?**<br>
+  A: Because that would store your password in your terminal's history which is a security risk.
+Also because it prevents using this tool non-interactively (which could be dangers when some malicious code tries to run this tool unseen in the background).

 ## License